Framework Diagram v3

 Architecture

-One pre-condition to expose.
-One layer to intervene.
+Three foundations to expose.
+One layer to intervene in real time.
 Everything else is downstream.
 The pipeline is content-agnostic — it runs identically on "I am stupid" and "I am smart."

 Why ego runs the pipeline at all